Ishu Ishiyama, 7 dan, Shihan

 Victoria Aikikai

-Scott Macphail Sensei has been practicing and teaching for over 45 years, starting with Gary Mols at UVic, continuing with Ishiyama Sensei, Kawahara Shihan, and now Osawa Shihan.
-In 1986, Macphail Sensei became chief instructor of Victoria Aikikai.
+Scott Macphail Sensei has been practicing and teaching for over 45 years, starting with Gary Mols Sensei at the UVic Aikido Club, and continuing with Ishiyama Shihan, Kawahara Shihan, and now Osawa Shihan.
+In 1986, Macphail Sensei became Chief Instructor of Victoria Aikikai.
 He has attended summer camps and seminars taught by a variety of Shihan.
 For several months he lived and practiced In Japan.
 He was granted the title of Shihan by Hombu Dojo in 2023, and promoted to 7th dan in 2024.

 Victoria Aikikai

-Moline Sensei joined Victoria Aikikai (Ishiyama Sensei) in 1979.
+Bob Moline Sensei joined Victoria Aikikai under Ishiyama Sensei in 1979.
 When Ishiyama Sensei moved to Vancouver he continued under his successor, Macphail Sensei.
 He moved to Dryden in 1990 and started Dryden Aikikai.
 On his return to Victoria in 2005 he rejoined Victoria Aikikai.
+In April of 2025 he was awarded the honourific of Shihan.

 Hilary Dawson, 6 dan, Shidoin